ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 Since eZ Publish 4.1, a new FileSystem backend is available : eZFS2.

-This new backend is more effecient with network shared partitions (like NFS) and handles gracefully cache purges and updates for content caches and cache-blocks.
+This new backend is more effecient with network shared partitions (like NFS) and handles gracefully cache purge and update for content caches and cache-blocks.

 If you plan to use (or already use it) a shared partition using eZFS2 is higly recommended.